southbay-ny/unifi-mcp/README.md

 }
 ```

-This matches the **Local server configuration example** from the official GitHub Copilot MCP docs, but swaps in `unifi-network-mcp` and the UniFi-specific `UNIFI_TARGETS`.

 ## Verifying
 - `npm run test:env` calls `list_sites` against every configured target and fails fast on TLS/auth errors.